emile22/sustainability/draft-stephan-legacy-path-eco-design.md

   * firmware component must expose the monitoring and the actionable functions to the software components
   * software component must be updated or added to operate these new capabilities

 Legacy hardware components are designed for being rarely stopped and re-started.
-The rythm of start/stop supported by such components must be documented to prevent wrong usage of their real capacity.
-This must be present in the datasheet or exposed by the components themselve.
+The rhythm of start/stop supported by such components must be documented to prevent wrong usage of their real capacity.
+This must be present in the datasheet or exposed by the components themselves.

 # Gain measurements

-On the short term, as promoted by the GREEN-BoF, the assessement at the device level requires firstly datamodels augmentation {{IVY-WG}} to expose these capabilities and configuration updates and then metrics to measure the power consumption {{POWEFF}}.
+On the short term, as promoted by the GREEN-BoF, the assessment at the device level requires firstly datamodels augmentation {{IVY-WG}} to expose these capabilities and configuration updates and then metrics to measure the power consumption {{POWEFF}}.

-There is room for hackathon sessions to compare asessment methods.
+There is room for hackathon sessions to compare assessment methods.

 # Security Considerations